 Getting your church members together to sing, whether in the choir or service, will create a tight-knit community feeling.
 Gospel unites people together and is one of the most ancient forms of community bonding that has been seen throughout history.

-Not only our immediate community and church, but singing also connects us to our forefathers, reinforcing the eternal nature of Christianity and God.
+Not only with our immediate community and church, but singing also connects us to our forefathers, reinforcing the eternal nature of Christianity and God.
 Singing the same songs that were sung so many years ago connects us across time.

 Emotional processing through music